masaki0710/PRayGround/README.md

 ## [Opacity micromap](examples/opacityMicromap/)
 > :warning: This feature is supported after OptiX 7.6
+> :warning: This example is under development and it might cause some issues.

 Example to build opacity micromap from texture with alpha value